python/cpython/Doc/library/timeit.rst

 .. function:: timeit(stmt, setup='pass', timer=default_timer, number=1000000)

-   Create a :class:`Timer` instance with the given statement, setup code and timer function and run its :meth:`timeit` method with *number* executions.
+   Create a :class:`Timer` instance with the given statement, setup code and timer function and run its :meth:`.timeit` method with *number* executions.

    .. versionadded:: 2.6